gpeel/gpeel-my-validators-ng16/README-install-library.md

-# GpeelPlogNg12
+# GpeelMyValidatorsNg16

-@gpeel/plog@12.0.0 is the first version migrated for Angular 12, 13 or 14
+@gpeel/my-validators@12.0.0 is the first version migrated for Angular 12.

 Here is the addtional steps used to install the library into this project.